oracle-samples/oci-data-science-ai-samples/jobs/README.md

 Login with your Oracle Cloud account then:

 - go to the Data Science Service
-- create on the button `Create Project` and create a new project
+- click on the button `Create Project` and create a new project
 - select the new project
 - under `Resources` go to `Jobs`
 - click on the `Create job` button
-- under `Upload job artifact` click on `select a file` and select the file `hello_world_job.py` on your computer
+- under `Upload job artifact` click on `select a file` link and select the file `hello_world_job.py` on your computer
-- under `Logging` click on the `Select` button, make sure that `Enable logging` is selected and choose your `Log group` from the Drop-Down (if no Log Group appears, you have to create one!)
+- in the `Logging` section click on the `Select` button, make sure that `Enable logging` is selected and choose your `Log group` from the Drop-Down (if no Log Group appears, you have to create one!)
-- make sure that the `Enable automatic log creation` is selected and click on `Select` button
+- make sure that the option `Enable automatic log creation` is selected and click on `Select` button
 - set the `Storage` to be at least 50GB
 - leave the `Default Networking` configuration
 - click on `Create` to create the job